Trademark Classes Cheat Sheet Australia: 45 Classes

 Which trademark class do I need for my product?

 The class you need depends on what you actually sell, not your industry label.
 A skincare brand files in Class 3 (cosmetics).
 A skincare brand that also sells vitamins needs Class 3 and Class 5 (dietary supplements).
-Use the reference table above to match each of your products and services to a class, then confirm your selection with a Registered Trade Mark Attorney before filing.
+Use the reference table above to match each of your products and services to a class, then confirm your selection with a registered trade mark attorney before filing.

 Can I file a trademark in multiple classes at once?